martinvium/homelab-devops/PODMAN.QUADLET.md

     Subnet=192.168.30.0/24
     Gateway=192.168.30.1

-And volumes:
+And corresponding entries in the relevant containers:

+    Network=immich.network
+    Volume=immich-model-cache.volume:/cache

+NOTE: You might have to require the network.target to be sure that the containers are ready to be started during boot.

+## Adding a volume?

     $ cat .config/containers/systemd/immich-model-cache.volume
     [Unit]
     Description=Model Cache Volume

     [Volume]

-And corresponding entries in the relevant containers:

-    Network=immich.network
-    Volume=immich-model-cache.volume:/cache